Nondiscrimination and Non-harassment Policy

 The individual will be informed of the right to end the Informal Resolution Process at any time and begin the Formal Complaint Procedure.

-Any individual who has concerns about discrimination or harassment should contact the Office of Equity & Inclusion.
-In using both the Informal Resolution Process and the Formal Complaint Procedure, the Office of Equity & Inclusion, at its discretion, may enlist any assistance it chooses to address concerns about discrimination and/or harassment.
+An employee who has concerns about discrimination or harassment should contact the People Director in the People Strategy, Equity & Culture department.
+A student who has concerns about discrimination or harassment should contact the Office of Student Conduct and Community Support.
+In using both the Informal Resolution Process and the Formal Complaint Procedure, the appropriate office, at its discretion, may enlist any assistance it chooses to address concerns about discrimination and/or harassment.
 The allegations will be examined for application of this policy.

-If the allegations do not implicate potentially illegal discrimination or harassment, the Office of Equity& Inclusion will notify the individual of its decision to close the complaint and will inform the individual of any other applicable College policy or procedure for addressing the concerns.
+If the allegations do not implicate potentially illegal discrimination or harassment, the individual will be notified of the decision to close the complaint and will be informed of any other applicable College policy or procedure for addressing the concerns.
 A record will be kept of the complaint or incident for the time period required by law.

 If any of the College’s representatives typically involved in processing a Nondiscrimination and Non-harassment Policy complaint are or become the subject of the complaint, the following guidelines will be followed: